 Senior Transportation Challenges

 Mobility plays a large role in quality of life.
 Seniors who have a hard time getting around are less likely to go to community events, visit friends or family, shop or go to appointments.
-In 2009, seniors between 65 and 84 took roughly 90 percent of their trips by car, most often as the driver.2
+The 2015 Survey of Older Minnesotans found that over 90 percent of Minnesotans 50 or older reported that they or their spouse drive a car for transportation.2

 Affordability can be an issue for seniors and transportation providers.
 Senior incomes are generally fixed, making predictable transportation costs important, especially for those who are transit dependent.